Set up a hybrid high performance computing (HPC) cluster with Microsoft HPC Pack and on-demand Azure compute nodes

 Stop the Azure nodes

-In HPC Cluster Manager, in Node Management (called Resource Management in recent versions of HPC Pack), select both Azure nodes.
-Then, in the Actions pane, click Stop.
+In HPC Cluster Manager, in Node Management (called Resource Management in previous versions of HPC Pack), select both Azure nodes.
+Then, click Stop.

 In the Stop Windows Azure nodes dialog box, click Stop.